CChen0901/Dietary_Pattern_Prediction/README.md

 2. Set file path

 Ensure that the file structure is as shown above, especially the following points:
-* The Prediction Model. rds file is located in the model/folder.
+* The Prediction Model file is located in the model/folder.
 * The mock. csv data file is located in the data/folder.

 3. Run R script